thisisamank/flutter_tasks/Task1/readme.md

         - fourth to count/=2

 ## Submission
-Make a folder inside `Task1` folder and name it `submission`.
+Make a new branch `task1` and make a folder inside `Task1` folder and name it `submission`.
 Do `flutter create .` inside it to make a flutter project inside it.
 Implement the features and raise a PR when done.